LaurentMag/cda-java-poo-bank/README.md

 # cda-java-poo-bank
-java POO training project
+first java POO training project

-licence : CC-BY-NC
+for now : only menu working, no logic added.